Cognitive dissonance: Moral Disengagement Theory

 Cognitive Dissonance is also related to the theory of Moral Disengagement, where one removes their cognition from their normal moral reasoning to justify an action.
 This is a self-engaged form of disengagement, where one applies this dissonance from morality to their own actions, not to their actions to others or their judgements of others' actions.
 This theory is closely related to Self-Regulation Theory, mentioned above.

 Personal standards, such as the way one wants to live life, and moral standards, such as the way one is habituated to live life, dictate this theory.
 Cognitive dissonance is essential to this because while one may want to act a certain way, it can be halted by one's surroundings and means of obtaining this act, resulting in a guilty conscious and the need to engage in moral disengagement.
 Cognitive dissonance is the act of justifying an action that does not correlate to one's normal ways of thinking; in turn, moral disengagement is an act of cognitive dissonance where one acts immorally and justifies it cognitively to reassert their moral norms and means.

-Moral disengagement involves siginificant guilt, especially pre-guilt before morally disengaging, distinguishing it from cognitive dissonance.
+Moral disengagement involves significant guilt, especially pre-guilt before morally disengaging, distinguishing it from cognitive dissonance.
 Cognitive dissonance uses moral reasoning to justify the ends to the means, but moral disengagement involves a complete removal from all moral reasoning, instituting a new kind of reasoning to justify actions.

 Much of moral disengagement revolves around self-interest and self-motivated actions.
 These motives can result in ethical immoralities.
 In Situational Moral Disengagement: Can the Effects of Self-Interest be Mitigated? from Kish-Gephart et al. (2014), the researchers claim that moral disengagement is enacted when the opportunity for gain for oneself is clearly evident and persuasive.
 This research also relates moral disengagement to a lack of self-regulatory processes, described as social standards that dictate and align one's actions.